huggingface/blog/trl-peft.md

 With data parallelism the same model is hosted in parallel on several machines and each instance is fed a different data batch.
 This is the most straight forward parallelism strategy essentially replicating the single-GPU case and is already supported by `trl`.
 With Pipeline and Tensor Parallelism the model itself is distributed across machines: in Pipeline Parallelism the model is split layer-wise, whereas Tensor Parallelism splits tensor operations across GPUs (e.g. matrix multiplications).
 With these Model Parallelism strategies, you need to shard the model weights across many devices which requires you to define a communication protocol of the activations and gradients across processes.
 This is not trivial to implement and might need the adoption of some frameworks such as [`Megatron-DeepSpeed`](https://github.com/microsoft/Megatron-DeepSpeed) or [`Nemo`](https://github.com/NVIDIA/NeMo) .
 It is also important to highlight other tools that are essential for scaling LLM training such as Adaptive activation checkpointing and fused kernels.
 Further reading about parallelism paradigms can be found [here](https://huggingface.co/docs/transformers/v4.17.0/en/parallelism).

 Therefore, we asked ourselves the following question: how far can we go with just data parallelism?
 Can we use existing tools to fit super-large training processes (including active model, reference model and optimizer states) in a single device?
-The answers appears to be yes.
-The main ingredients being: adapters and 8bit matrix multiplication!
-Let us cover these topics in the next sections:
+The answer appears to be yes.
+The main ingredients are: adapters and 8bit matrix multiplication!
+Let us cover these topics in the following sections:

 ### 8-bit matrix multiplication